jqueryscript/awesome-chatgpt-plugins/README.md

  **WORDLY – WORD Game**      | Play Guess the WORD AI game.
 You need to guess a 5 letter word!
 Start by asking to play WORDLY game.
  **Words Pro**               | Dive into an endless sea of five-letter mysteries.
 Can you decode them all?
  **Workout Generator**       | Create strength training workouts, for goals like muscle building, strength, and fat loss.
+ **Workoutlytics**           | Your personal guide to peak performance with Strava.
+Track heart rate, progress &amp; tips.
  **World Bank Data**         | Access global data on development, economics, demographics, and more from the World Bank Datasets using a query term.
  **World News**              | Summarize news headlines.
 You can ask for the latest news from various sources around the world.
  **World Records**           | Step into a world that celebrates the highest levels of human accomplishment.
 Witness the records!